-PAM HA offline install
+PAM HA offline installation

 Use these instructions to install Puppet Application Manager (PAM) in an air-gapped or offline environment where the Puppet Application Manager host server does not have direct access to the internet.

 - Review the Puppet Application Manager system requirements.

 - Note that Swap is not supported for use with this version of Puppet Application Manager (PAM).
 The installation script attempts to disable Swap if it is enabled.